Publish date:

 Automate Tasks:

 Use Salesforce automation tools like Process Builder, Flow, and Workflow Rules to automate repetitive processes.
-Automation not only streamlines workflows but also reduces manual work, making Salesforce more efficient.
+Automation streamlines workflows and reduces manual work, making Salesforce more efficient.

 Leverage Performance Dashboards:

 Performance dashboards in Salesforce offer valuable insights into key metrics, such as page load times, API usage, and user activity.
-Regularly monitor these dashboards to spot potential bottlenecks and address them before they impact performance.
+Monitor these dashboards regularly to spot potential bottlenecks and address them before they impact performance.

 Optimize Data Access: